 In addition to the above, the spy also learns the details of the target’s Influential enemies, social entanglements (Debts, Minor Enemies, Beholden, Favored or Wards)

 The spy can now use the Confront Action to arrange a Confrontation Trial in order to find their target, whether they want to be found or not.
 The circumstances will be appropriate to the target character, who may be with others, engaged in activities, or even in a fortified position.
 The spy will be given a specific window of time in which to return for the Confrontation, usually around 30 minutes long.
 The spy must be ready at that time, or the opportunity is forfeit.
 Only one Confrontation may be prepared at a time.
 The spy must complete their planned Confrontation before arranging another one, which may fail due to time constraints.
+Alternately, in Tier 2 play, a spy with this level of skill may perform an Action to target a Landmark for Intel and generate a Trial during the next Chapter.
+See the Organizations and Landmarks page for more information.

 Targets who have the Streetwise Skill themselves are more difficult to locate, and the spy must have at least as much Streetwise Skill as they do in order to locate them.
 Having imperfect information about the subject of your attempt, such as the wrong name, no name, vague details, etc, may increase this difficulty at Staff discretion, possibly making the attempt fail.